sg-baker/simp_board/README.md

 data from the sheet, designates it to each person object, sorts those person objects, and then creates a bar graph of everyone in order.
 This isn't too advanced and isn't very impressive, but I had fun making this and thought it would be good to put up here for archiving.

-Also, if you're reading, Jesus loves you and died for you and has an incredible plan for your life if you would only follow him.
+Also, if you're reading, Jesus is King of Kings and Lord of Lords and is ready to forgive if you turn to Him in repentance.
 Ephesians 2:1-5

 Blessings,